yalmip/yalmip.github.io/yalmip/tutorials/globaloptimization.md

 +   3 Finishing.
 Cost: -2.5 Gap: 0.55275%
 ````

-Upper bounds were obtained above by solving the BMI locally using [[Solvers.PENBMI | PENBMI]].
+Upper bounds were obtained above by solving the BMI locally using [PENBMI/PENLAB](/yalmip/solvers/penbmi).
 If no local BMI solver is available, an alternative is to check if the relaxed solution is a feasible solution.
 If so, the upper bound can be updated.
 This scheme can be obtained by specifying 'none' as the upper bound solver.

 ````matlab
 options = sdpsettings(options,'bmibnb.uppersolver','none');
 F = [P>=0,A'*P+P*A <= -2*t*P,100 >= t >= 0];